retypeapp/retype/configuration/project.md

   repo: "https://github.com/<your-organization>/<your-repo>/"
 ```

-You can also configurate the links to point directly to the `/edit/` view of the page:
+It is also possible to configure the links to point directly to the `/edit/` view of the page:

 ```yml
 edit: